 36 Joseph, a Levite from Cyprus, whom the apostles called Barnabas (which means “son of encouragement”), 37 sold a field he owned and brought the money and put it at the apostles’ feet.
 (Acts 4:36-37)

 You will see that the nickname ‘Barnabas’ means ‘son of encouragement’.
-Is the writer saying that his literal father’s name was ‘Encouragement’ and this is the reason he is called ‘son of encouragement’?
+Is the Gospel saying that his literal father’s name was ‘Encouragement’ and this is the reason he is called ‘son of encouragement’?
 Of course not!
 ‘Encouragement’ is an abstract concept which is difficult to define but is easy to understand by seeing it lived out in an encouraging person.
-In this case, by looking at the life and person of Joseph someone could ‘see’ encouragement in action and thus understand what ‘encouragement’ means.
+By looking at the life and person of Joseph someone could ‘see’ encouragement in action and thus understand what ‘encouragement’ means.
 In this way Joseph is the ‘son of encouragement’.
 He represented ‘encouragement’ in a living way.

 “No one has ever seen God” (John 1:18).
 Therefore, it is hard for us to really understand the character and nature of God.
 What we need is to see God represented in a living way, but that is impossible since ‘God is Spirit’ and thus cannot be seen.
-The Gospel thus summarizes and explains the significance of the life and person of Jesus along this line of thinking by using both the title ‘Word of God’ and ‘Son of God’
+The Gospel thus summarizes and explains the significance of the life and person of Isa al Masih by using both the title ‘Word of God’ and ‘Son of God’

 14 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth…